UnknownWitcher/Kaer-Morhen/radarr/handle-unreleased/README.md

 3. Is the release date before or after `MAX_AVAILABILITY` date? if it's after then we tag it.

-`MAX_AVAILABILITY="2 month"` - As I am writing this it is Nov 6th 2022, in 6 months it will be `Fri 6 January 2023`, if I use this value, then any movie after that date will be tagged.
+`MAX_AVAILABILITY="2 month"` - As I am writing this it is Nov 6th 2022, in 2 months it will be `Fri 6 January 2023`, if I use this value, then any movie that is released after that date will be tagged, if you run the script outside of radarr (i.e manually, cron) and the movie is release before that date, then it will be untagged and it's folder will be updated.

 #### RADARR API HANDLING